Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 planet of the apes is real
 t pose is the gesture for "get hugged"

-reality has multiple perspectives; one of my favourites is as /an? (unified|entangled)/ list of instructions (in any language, in any way; fractally) magic eye, and other illusions, including dreams, are hallucinogenic; 100% brain viruses,.. might be nanobots
+reality has multiple perspectives; one of my favourites is as /an? (unified|entangled)/ list of instructions (in any language (math,animal,..), in any way; fractally) magic eye, and other illusions, including dreams, are hallucinogenic; 100% brain viruses,.. might be nanobots